Direct guaranteed lower eigenvalue bounds with optimal a priori convergence rates for the bi-Laplacian: Numerical experiments in D

-The empirical observations of the numerical experiments in \cref{sec:Lshape}--\ref{sec:fourslit} show: \begin{enumerate}[wide,label=(\roman*),itemsep=0.1em] \item All experiments confirm the a priori convergence rates of \cref{thm:BabuskaOsborn}.
+The empirical observations of the numerical experiments in \cref{sec:Lshape}--\ref{sec:fourslit} show: \begin{enumerate}[wide,label=(\roman*),ref=\roman*,itemsep=0.1em] \item All experiments confirm the a priori convergence rates of \cref{thm:BabuskaOsborn}.
 The empirical convergence rate depends only on the smoothness of the approximated eigenfunction.
 For instance \cref{fig:adaptive_Dumbbell_intro} displays for uniform refinement the optimal convergence rate one for the principal eigenvalue despite the reduced empirical convergence rate for the fourth eigenvalue. \item \cref{thm:BabuskaOsborn} predicts a convergence for a sufficiently fine initial mesh.
-In all examples the convergence rate is visible even for moderately fine triangulations, so this restriction does not affect the numerical examples much. \item If the condition on the mesh-size is satisfied, the method \eqref{eq:dis_EVP_alt} provides indeed guaranteed lower eigenvalue bounds in all numerical experiments and so confirms \cref{thm:GLB}. \item The adaptive algorithm driven by the estimator \eqref{eq:def_eta} recovers the optimal convergence rates in all examples for the extra stabilised method, while for course triangulation the bound \eqref{eq:GLB_CR_Morley} is worse for adaptive than for uniform mesh-refinement.
-The analysis of optimal convergence rates of the proposed adaptive algorithm shall appear elsewhere. \end{enumerate} \FloatBarrier
+In all examples the convergence rate is visible even for moderately fine triangulations, so this restriction does not affect the numerical examples much. \item If the condition on the mesh-size is satisfied, the method \eqref{eq:dis_EVP_alt} provides indeed guaranteed lower eigenvalue bounds in all numerical experiments and so confirms \cref{thm:GLB}. \item The constant $\kappa_2=0.07353$ from \cite{LiaoShuLiu2019} leads to a significant improvement of the known bound \eqref{eq:GLB_CR_Morley} in examples with adaptive mesh-refinement. \item The (undisplayed) improvement factor $q:=(\lambda_k-\lambda_h(k))/(\lambda_k-\textup{GLB}(k))$ was computed with $\kappa_2=0.07353$ on the adaptive triangulations.
+For the principal eigenvalue of the L-shaped and four-slit domain the improvement with the new method is marginal and the ratio $q$ oscillates between $0.6$ and $1$.
+In the remaining examples the improvement is more significant.
+For the fourth eigenvalue of the four-slit domain the ratio $q$ oscillates between $0.05$ and $0.25$ for triangulations with more than $4500$ triangles.
+For the first (resp. fourth) eigenvalue of the dumbbell-slit domain the ratio $q$ decreases from $0.16$ (resp. $0.15$) to $0.0008$ (resp. $0.005$) for triangulations with more than $600$ (resp. $3800$) triangles. \item The new method increases the number of degrees of freedom by a factor four in the $2$D numerical benchmarks.
+The equivalent rational problem \eqref{eq:disEVP} from \cref{lem:AquivProb} could be efficiently addressed by a Newton scheme, so the final comparison is beyond this paper.
+As it stands, the new method is favourable at least for the examples in \cref{sec:Dumbbellslit} and the fourth eigenvalue in \cref{sec:fourslit}. \item The adaptive algorithm driven by the estimator \eqref{eq:def_eta} recovers the optimal empirical convergence rates in all examples for the extra stabilised method.
+The analysis of optimal convergence rates and further details of the proposed adaptive algorithm shall appear in \cite{CP_Part2}. \item The overall conclusion of the numerical experiments is that there exist examples, where the post-processed GLB \eqref{eq:GLB_CR_Morley} may fail completely for localized triangulations.
+In contrast, the new scheme is compatible with adaptive mesh-refining and leads to GLB that cannot be reached with \eqref{eq:GLB_CR_Morley}. \end{enumerate} \FloatBarrier